Five severed heads placed on car in Mexican town

 Veracruz is one of the most violent states in Mexico.
 Murders in Veracruz rose about 35 per cent through November last year compared with the same period in 2016.

-The state also saw four of the 12 murders of new reporters that were carried out in Mexico last year. - Reuters
+The state also saw four of the 12 murders of news reporters that were carried out in Mexico last year. - Reuters